Daweet/Daweet.github.io/_posts/2020-05-12-Gravity-Train.md

 Earth’s surface.

-Bear in mind connecting two parts of the Earth with a tunnel that passes through center of the Earth is requires the length of the tunnel to be the diameter of the Earth.
+Bear in mind connecting two parts of the Earth with a tunnel that passes through center of the Earth requires the length of the tunnel to be the diameter of the Earth.
 And two diametrically opposite points in a sphere (or Earth in this case) what is known as **Antipodes** in geography and mathematics.
 The map on Fig. below shows